vbtagitlab/code-switching/README.md

 }
 ```

-The dataset (nlmaps.test.cs) contains 880 lines of English-German code switching data.
+The dataset [nlmaps.test.cs](https://github.com/vbtagitlab/code-switching/blob/master/nlmaps.test.cs) contains 880 lines of English-German code switching data.
-Each line corresponds to a logical form in the `test' section of the original NLMap corpus.
+Each line corresponds to a logical form in the `test` section of the original NLMap corpus.